dlarrick/hass-kumo/README.md

 - As of December 2019 there are a handful of people (including myself) successfully using the native Python module in Home Assistant.
 - As of January 2020, Kumo is available in the HACS default store, and I consider it feature-complete and stable.
 - April 2020, updated this README documentation file.
+- July 2022, updated this README file again for changed Home Assistant user interface elements, and other clarifications.

 ## License